 Váci utca and Vörösmarty tér

 Váci utca, the famous pedestrian and shopping street starting from the Central Market Hall, offers almost two kilometres of shopping and entertainment.
-The end point is the famous Vörösmarty Square, where you can find many exciting buildings of different architectural styles, representing different eras.
+The end point is the famous Vörösmarty Square, where you will find many exciting buildings of different architectural styles, representing different eras.

-Vigadó and Danube Embankment
+Vigadó and Danube Bridge

-The section between the Chain Bridge and the Elisabeth Bridge, with its magnificent panorama of Buda, is also known as the Danube Embankment.
+The section between the Chain Bridge and the Elisabeth Bridge, with its magnificent panorama of Buda, is also known as the Danube Bridge.
 Immerse yourself in the panorama of the Buda Castle, the Citadel, the Gellért Hill and the dazzling bridges.
 The jewel of the promenade is the Pesti Vigadó, designed by Frigyes Feszl, which has been entertaining the culture-hungry public since 1865.

 After a stroll through the city centre, don't forget to refuel your calories: KIOSK offers a wonderful panorama and a fantastic menu for hungry tourists!